 What are some of the things that you do differently now?
 "I concentrate more on myself, because I am the only one I can change.
 I am working on setting healthy boundaries and following through with those.
 I am trying to get healthy for me, because that in turn will help my whole family"

 What piece of advice would you give other parents who may be going through their own adolescent addiction?
-"Be open to trying a support group, and remember the 4 Cs I didnt Cause it, I cant Control it, I cant Change it and I cant Cure it.
+"Be open to trying a support group, and remember the 3 C's - I didn't Cause it, I can't Control it, and I can't Cure it.
 We can change ourselves and sometimes that has a positive impact on those around us."

 Angie Carter, CRADC, SAP is a certified reciprocal alcohol and drug counselor and DOT certified Substance Abuse Professional.
 She is in private practice at Carter Counseling & Consulting Services.
 Angie sees local clients in office and is also available for telephone coaching and/or consultation.
 Click here to contact Angie with appointment requests, questions, or feedback.